 Failure to handle the exceptions raised by failed checks of dynamic subtype properties causes the execution of the whole system, a thread, or an inner nested scope to halt abruptly.

-Unchecked conversions circumvent the type system and therefore can cause unspecified behaviour (see 6.37 Type-breaking Reinterpretation of Data [AMV]6.38 Type-breaking Reinterpretation of Data [AMV]).
+Unchecked conversions circumvent the type system and therefore can cause unspecified behaviour (see 6.37 Type-breaking Reinterpretation of Data [AMV]).

 6.2.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.2.5 of TR 24772-1.

-Apply the predefined ‘Valid attribute for a given subtype to any value as needed to ascertain if the value is a valid value of the subtype.
+Apply the predefined 'Valid attribute for a given subtype to any value as needed to ascertain if the value is a valid value of the subtype.
 This is especially useful when interfacing with type-less systems or after Unchecked_Conversion.

 Consider restricting explicit conversions to the bodies of user-provided conversion functions that are then used as the only means to effect the transition between unit systems.
 Review these bodies critically for proper conversion factors.